phetsims/vector-addition/doc/model.md

 To manipulate vectors:
 * add/remove vectors by dragging them between the toolbox and the graph
-* move a vector by dragging its tail
+* move a vector by dragging its tail (constrained to the graph's grid)
-* scale a vector by dragging its tip
+* scale a vector by dragging its tip (can be dragged outside the graph's grid)

 Selection of the orientation is controlled by the radio buttons at the lower-right of the screen.